The Journal of Information Architecture is an international peer-reviewed scholarly journal bridging academia and practice.

 Its aim is to facilitate the systematic development of the scientific body of knowledge in the field of information architecture.

 The Journal is published biannually in English and the current issues is Fall 2021, Issue 2 Volume 6.
-Submissions are open for the Spring and Fall 2022 issues.
+Submissions are open for the Spring – Fall 2022 issue.

 In the beginning, we digitized.
 We turned analog artifacts into digital artifacts.
 Letters for example, or ledgers.
 And music, of course.
 Then, our current reading goes, we started “digit-al-izing”, a different thing altogether: we applied digitization to the larger processes.
 In the 1980s, digitalization was already underway in a number of industries but, as usual, the future was not evenly distributed.